 1. Dry Dog Food

 It's not a myth.
-While wet or raw meat dog food does have its virtues, the fact is that majority of veterinarians will prescribe dental health specific dry dog foods when trying to rebuild the health of dog's teeth, and there's a good reason for that (7).
+While wet or raw meat dog food does have its virtues, the fact is that majority of veterinarians will prescribe dental health-specific dry dog foods when trying to rebuild the health of a dog's teeth, and there's a good reason for that (7).
 Provided, of course, that the dog can still chew.

 The main reason for this is that wet dog food tends to stick on teeth or get tucked in between gums.
 Over time this detritus will promote the growth of plaque.
 Multiple studies have compared feeding pets wet food vs dry food, and the results show poorer dental health in pets who ate primarily wet/canned pet food (8, 9, 10, 11).